A Guide to the Criminal Cases Against Donald Trump

 Charges 32 counts of willful retention of national defense information, 1 count of conspiracy to obstruct justice, 3 counts of withholding or concealing a document, 2 counts of false statements, and 2 counts of altering, destroying, mutilating or concealing an object or record

-According to the indictment, the National Archives and Records Administration repeatedly demanded that the former president return all missing presidential records, which prosecutors allege Trump refused to do.
+According to the indictment, the National Archives and Records Administration repeatedly demanded that the former president return all missing presidential records, which prosecutors alleged Trump refused to do.
 In August 2022, FBI agents recovered more than 100 classified documents from Trump’s Florida estate at Mar-a-Lago.
-In addition to showing the classified documents to people who didn’t have security clearance, the former president — federal prosecutors alleged — stashed the papers in improper locations throughout his Mar-a-Lago resort, including in a “ballroom, a bathroom and shower, and office space, his bedroom, and a storage room.”
-The documents, prosecutors say, include sensitive information on the country’s nuclear programs, potential vulnerabilities to a military attack, and plans for possible retaliation in case of foreign attacks.
+In addition to showing the classified documents to people who didn’t have security clearance, Trump — federal prosecutors alleged — stashed the papers in improper locations throughout his Mar-a-Lago resort, including in a “ballroom, a bathroom and shower, and office space, his bedroom, and a storage room.”
+The documents, prosecutors said, included sensitive information on the country’s nuclear programs, potential vulnerabilities to a military attack, and plans for possible retaliation in case of foreign attacks.
 Trump’s aide Walt Nauta and his property manager Carlos De Oliveira were named as co-conspirators and charged in the case.

-The indictment alleges that the disclosure of these documents could have put the country’s safety and national security at risk.
+The indictment alleged that the disclosure of these documents could have put the country’s safety and national security at risk.
 Each count of making false statements can lead to five years in prison, while each count of willful retention of national defense information is punishable by up to 10 years.
-Each count of conspiracy to obstruct justice, withholding documents, and altering, destroying, mutilating or concealing records could result in 20 years imprisonment.
+Each count of conspiracy to obstruct justice, withholding documents, and altering, destroying, mutilating or concealing records could result in 20 years in prison.

 The Federal Election Interference Case